Navigating 10 Different Trust Options for Estate Planning

 1. Bypass Trust

-Holds a portion of a deceased spouse’s assets and property.
+This trust holds a portion of a deceased spouse’s assets and property.
 It uses the deceased spouse’s lifetime exclusion amount to potentially eliminate estate taxes.
 This trust is significant as estate tax calculations occur at the first spouse’s death, thus bypassing it for estate tax purposes at the death of the second spouse.
 It is often known as a credit shelter trust or family trust.

 2. Generation-Skipping Trust